Soms03/devsecops1/README.md

    yarn
    ```

-3. Start the development server:
+3. Start the development server to test locally(localhost):
    ```bash
    npm run dev
    # or